-Effective communication is not always straightforward and barriers can easily get in the way.
+Effective communication in the workplace is not always straightforward and barriers can easily get in the way.
 They cause messages to become distorted, subsequently leading to confusion, misunderstanding and even offense in some cases.
-We have described these barriers to communication below.

 Physical barriers may prevent an individual from being able to interpret non-verbal cues.
 This is more common in communication methods relying on technology rather than face-to-face.
 Other physical barriers include: